Protecting the public interest: Queensland Ombudsman

 The Crime and Corruption Commission (CCC) is a statutory oversight body accountable to the Parliamentary Crime and Corruption Committee, set up to combat and reduce the incidence of major crime and corruption in the public sector.
 Its functions and powers are set out in the Crime and Corruption Act 2001.

-Parliamentary committees review legislation, investigate specific issues and report to the Parliament.
+Parliamentary committees review legislation, investigate specific issues, and report to the Parliament.
 Some committees also have continuing roles to monitor and review public sector organisations or keep areas of the law or activity under review.
-The committee which relates to the Department of Transport and Main Roads’ portfolio is the Transport and Public Works Committee.
+The committee which relates to the department's portfolio is the Transport and Public Works Committee.
 In relation to its areas of responsibility, the committee:

 - examines Bills to consider the policy to be enacted